arcones/karate-codemotion/README.md

 Repo with assets that will be used in a talk about [Karate testing framework](https://intuit.github.io/karate/) that will be held in [Codemotion 2019 Madrid Conference](https://events.codemotion.com/conferences/madrid/2019/)

-You can find the slides [here](https://bit.ly/karate-slides-codemotion).//TODOOOOOOO!!!
-Set the link with the PDF version!
+You can find the slides [here](https://docs.google.com/presentation/d/147Mg1PqqmEVXNWDV8kLu8QdID0z1sLbxdsPGc7FCLQQ/edit?usp=sharing).

-## Requirement
+## Requirements
  - [Docker](https://docs.docker.com/install/) :whale2:
  - [Gradle](https://docs.docker.com/install/) :elephant: